10 Easy Coldwater Fish for a Small Tank

 Clown Killifish

-Clown Killifish descend from West Africa.
-They live in marches, slow-moving rivers, and ponds in their natural habitats, so it is important to keep them in still water.
+Clown killifish descend from West Africa.
+They live in marches, slow-moving rivers, and ponds in their natural habitats, so keeping them in still water is important.

 These fish eat insects in the wild, so their diet should be mostly meat-based and high in protein.
-Hardy and peaceful, Clown Killis are a great addition to a community aquarium.
-Please read our post on some of the frequently asked questions about Clown Killifish.
+Hardy and peaceful, Clown killis are a great addition to a community aquarium.

 Optimal water temperature: 68° – 79°F (20 – 26°C)